FLAMEGPU/FLAMEGPU2/README.md

 make
 ```

+*On Windows it is also necessary to set the `BOOST_ROOT` environment variable to assist CMake in finding boost.*

 ##### Device Architectures

-Cuda device architectures can be specified when generating make files, using a semi colon, space or comma separated list of compute capability numbers.
+Cuda device architectures can be specified via `-DSMS` when generating make files, using a semi colon, space or comma separated list of compute capability numbers.
 I.e to build for just SM_61 and SM_70:

 ```
 mkdir -p build && cd build
-cmake .. -DSMS="60;70"
+cmake .. -DSMS="61;70"
 make
 ```